<select>

 react-select

-component with rich functionality.
-It supports various useful features like autocomplete and multiselect.
+component with useful features like autocomplete and multiselect.

 .